bbrewington/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 }}
 ```

-You can define an alias at query time even if the alias isn't defined in the metric configuration.
-The query will return the alias as the metric name.
-For example, if you define an alias for `revenue` as `banana`, the query will return a column named `banana` even if `banana` isn't defined in the metric configuration.
+In this example, if you define an alias for `revenue` as `banana`, the query will return a column named `banana` even if `banana` isn't defined in the metric configuration.
+However, when using `where` Jinja clauses, you need to reference the _actual_ metric name (`revenue` in this case) instead of the alias.

 For more a more detailed example, see [Query metric alias](#query-metric-alias).
 </Expandable>